 Heading Off Bone Cancer

-The second study involved evidence from another 20,000 women in 26 clinical trials.
+The involved evidence from another 20,000 women in 26 clinical trials.

 Researchers found that using bisphosphonates for two to five years increases the survival rate for postmenopausal women with breast cancer, although they seem to have little effect on premenopausal women.

 Bones are the most common sites for breast cancer to spread.
 Aromatase inhibitors taken by themselves make such a metastasis even more likely.

 Bisphosphonates, commonly used to treat osteoporosis, make bones a less hospitable place for breast cancer tumors.

 Postmenopausal women who took bisphosphonates reduced their risk of seeing their cancer reemerge in their bones by more than a quarter, the study found.
 They cut their risk of dying from breast cancer by nearly a fifth.

 “These simple, well tolerated treatments should now be considered for routine use in the treatment of early breast cancer in women with either a natural or medically induced menopause to both extend survival and reduce the adverse effects of cancer treatments,” said Dr. Robert Coleman, a professor at the University of Sheffield in the United Kingdom and lead author of the bisphosphonates study.